 The service provider SOA sends a confirmation to the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 If the SOA supports modified attributes, perform the next 2 steps:

 The NPAC SMS sends, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionAttributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT to the current service provider SOA with the modified attributes.
+For the XML interface, message is N/A, but the attributes are included in message in step 3 above.

 The service provider SOA sends a confirmation to the M-EVENT-REPORT.
+For the XML interface, N/A.

 Mass Update for a range of TNs that contains a Number Pool Block (previously NNP flow 8)